inabiyouni/Real-time-data-from-Kinect/README.md

 so any other program like matlab can read the data from the port number and use it.

 Licensing

-The main version of the project is licensed as follow:
+The main version of the project is licensed as follow(which can apply to modified versions too):

 "

 While all of our code is licensed under the MIT license, the 3rd party libraries have different licenses:

 nanoflann - https://github.com/jlblancoc/nanoflann, BSD license